Perceptrons and localization of attention's mean-field landscape: Simulations

 \subsection{Scaling of support size}

 We count the number of clusters (atoms) at convergence for every setup considered across the swept values of $\beta$.
 Results are summarized in \Cref{fig:cluster_scaling}.

-For pure self-attention (setup S1-0), the cluster counts reported in \Cref{fig:cluster_scaling} correspond to the number of atoms in the metastable configuration, rather than the long-time limit.
-Indeed, such dynamics is known to collapse the initial measure to a single Dirac mass \cite{geshkovski2025mathematical,chen2025quantitative, geshkovski2024measure}.
+For pure self-attention (setup S1-0), the reported cluster counts correspond to the number of atoms in the metastable configuration, rather than the long-time limit.
+Indeed, these dynamics are known to collapse the initial measure to a single Dirac mass \cite{geshkovski2025mathematical,chen2025quantitative, geshkovski2024measure}.

 The same caveat applies when adding a perceptron (setup~S1): for the fixed $\upvartheta$ used throughout, the perceptron potential exhibits a single local maximum (cf.\ \Cref{fig:atoms_three_betas}), so $\mathsf{E}_{\beta,\upvartheta}$ has a unique maximizer by \Cref{prop: min.max}.
 Yet, we still likely observe metastable configurations with more than one atom on computational time horizons.